vernamlab/SCApeGoat/doc/metrics.rst

 .. py:function:: signal_to_noise_ratio(labels)

+   :Authors: Samuel Karkache (swkarkache@wpi.edu), Trey Marcantonio (tmmarcantonio@wpi.edu)

-    Computes the signal-to-noise ratio of a set of traces associated with intermediate labels.
-Spikes in magnitude of the resulting SNR trance indicate possible cryptographic information leakage.
+    Computes the signal-to-noise ratio of a trace set and associated labels.
+High magnitudes of the resulting SNR traces indicate cryptographic leakage at that sample.

-   :param labels: SNR label set where label[L] are power traces associated with label L
+   :param labels: A Python dictionary where the keys are labels and the values are the associated power traces.
+The value of
+                    labels[L] is a list of power traces, list[trace_0, trace_1, ..., trace_N], associated with label L.
+                    For example, the label can be the output of the AES Sbox such that L = Sbox[key ^ text].
    :type labels: dict

-   :return: The SNR trace of the supplied trace set
+   :return: The SNR of the provided trace set

 .. py:function:: t_test(fixed_t, random_t)